microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/v1.0/docs/Get-MgDeviceAppManagementManagedAppRegistration.md

 # Get-MgDeviceAppManagementManagedAppRegistration

 ## SYNOPSIS
-Read properties and relationships of the androidManagedAppRegistration object.
+Read properties and relationships of the managedAppRegistration object.

 ## SYNTAX